(a) The definitions in this subdivision apply to this section.

 (g) "Remote computing service" has the meaning given in section 626A.34.

-(h) "Tracking warrant" means an order in writing, in the name of the state, signed by a court other than a court exercising probate jurisdiction, directed to a peace officer, granting the officer access to location information of an electronic device.
+(h) "Tracking warrant" means an order in writing, in the name of the state, signed by a court other than a court exercising probate jurisdiction, directed to a peace officer, granting the officer access to location information of an electronic device or unique identifier.

-(a) Except as provided in paragraph (b), a government entity may not obtain the location information of an electronic device without a tracking warrant.
-A warrant granting access to location information must be issued only if the government entity shows that there is probable cause the person who possesses an electronic device is committing, has committed, or is about to commit a crime.
+(a) Except as provided in paragraph (b), a government entity may not obtain the location information of an electronic device or unique identifier without a tracking warrant.
+A warrant granting access to location information must be issued only if the government entity shows that there is probable cause the person who possesses an electronic device or is using a unique identifier is committing, has committed, or is about to commit a crime.
 An application for a warrant must be made in writing and include:

 (1) the identity of the government entity's peace officer making the application, and the officer authorizing the application; and

 (2) a full and complete statement of the facts and circumstances relied on by the applicant to justify the applicant's belief that a warrant should be issued, including (i) details as to the particular offense that has been, is being, or is about to be committed, and (ii) the identity of the person, if known, committing the offense whose location information is to be obtained.

 (b) A government entity may obtain location information without a tracking warrant: